-HFI are investors in fifteen venture funds - one with Next Coast Ventures, two with Capital Factory, one with Chicago Ventures, two with Rothenberg Ventures, three that are very high profile in Silicon Valley and confidential (per their request), two with CAVU Venture Partners, one with Multicoin Capital, one with Moonshots Capital, one with Forerunner Ventures, and four with Lead Edge Capital - and these funds hold investments across many startups, some of which are detailed below (except for the confidential funds).
+HFI are investors in 21 venture funds - two with Next Coast Ventures, four with Capital Factory, one with Chicago Ventures, two with Rothenberg Ventures, three that are very high profile in Silicon Valley and confidential (per their request), two with CAVU Venture Partners, one with Multicoin Capital, one with Moonshots Capital, one with Forerunner Ventures, and four with Lead Edge Capital - and these funds hold investments across many startups, some of which are detailed below (except for the confidential funds).
 Multicoin Capital also holds investments across various cryptocurrencies.

-HFI are donors to various entrepreneurial causes at the University of Texas at Austin and The Wharton School's Entrepreneur Fund, which supports Wharton student entrepreneurs.
+HFI are donors to various entrepreneurial causes at the University of Texas at Austin, including the Genesis Program, and The Wharton School's Entrepreneur Fund, which supports Wharton student entrepreneurs.
 HFI were one of the top donors to the Entrepreneurs Foundation of Central Texas, which supports communities through entrepreneurship, and the founding donors to establish the Bazaarvoice Foundation, which catalyzes the next generation of highly-educated, entrepreneurial youth.

 Philanthrophy Supporting Entrepreneurship